Course code Vete4101

 Student skills are assessed in accordance with the procedures specified in the tasks of the practical work.

-The study course tests are evaluated in accordance with the criteria of the 10 point system scale indicated in the LLU Study Regulations.
+The study course tests are evaluated in accordance with the criteria of the 10 point system scale.
 At the end of semester students should pass exam.
 To get access to exam, all tests and KEGA work must be evaluated with a successful grade.

-Additional opportunity: students can get a cumulative exam if for the first time all tests is passed with grade above 7.
+Additional opportunity: students can get a cumulative exam if for the first time all tests is passed with grade above and tests must be written on a day scheduled by the lecturer.
 One test can be rewritten.

 Compulsory reading

 2. Barr F., Kirberger R. BSAVA Manual of Canine and Feline Musculoskeletal Imaging.
-British Small Animal veterinary Association.
-2006.
+UK: British Small Animal veterinary Association, 2006.
 286 p.

 Periodicals and other sources